 Legal 500 2019

 “Very attentive to detail”.
 “He adopts a thorough approach and is well liked and respected”.
 “Very knowledgeable”.
-“He is clear and concise, but of utmost importance to clients are his compassion, interest and bedside manner”.
+“He is clear and concise, but of utmost importance to clients are his compassion, interest and bedside ”.

 Chambers UK 2018